Read & absorb BEFORE you apply – this is important stuff!

 How will it work?

-Like any other apprenticeship, you will be employed by a company, and will be spending most of your time in their office.
+Like any other apprenticeship, you will be employed by a company and will be spending 4 days a week on the job in their office (unless they are a remote or hybrid working company).

 What happens then?